Symon629/CMS_PHP/README.md

 # CMS_PHP
-## This was my attempt in learning PHP through a course from Udemy
+## Learning PHP by building a CMS platform